twitter/rezolus/docs/METRICS.md

 ## Perf

-The following telemetry is gathered from the perf events subsystem
+The following telemetry is gathered from the perf events subsystem and provides a view into hardware and software performance system-wide

 * `perf/cache/dtlb/read/references` - `dtlb_loads` total number of read
   references to the dTLB